Avoid ‘risky activities’ on ambulance strike day, says health minister

 The health minister did not offer examples of what might be defined as risky behaviour but told the public that in any emergency calling 999 should still be the first option.

-“But the key thing is for anybody that does have an emergency situation or a life-threatening situation that they continue to call 999 as they would have done previously, and for any other situation, NHS 111 or NHS 111 online.”
+“But the key thing is for anybody that does have an emergency situation or a life-threatening situation that they continue to call 999,” said Mr Quince.

 Later on BBC Radio 4, he also said that anyone with chest pains on Wednesday should still call 999.